OPEN JULY 4TH

 Complete & Comprehensive Yoga Classes are Now Affordable & Accessible

 Tuesday & Thursday ~ Gentle Yoga Practice

-Gentle Yoga – A more therapeutic class.
+Gentle Yoga – A more therapeutic practice.
 Dialed down to a slower pace and intensity.
 Suited for those desiring a Gentler Practice, returning to physical activity, in recovery, Pre/Postnatal or with special physical considerations.
-Consider this class for your “down day” from vigorous training regimes.
+You could also consider this class for your “down day” from vigorous training regimes.

 Attend Martha’s classes without expectations.
 Leave with newfound insight on how a COMPLETE Yoga Practice can guide YOU to a healthier, fully realized life.

 It can be intimidating.
 You’ve heard from every angle that Yoga is good for you.
 Usually, (especially in the West) we associate a Yoga practice with the physical poses (asana).
-Asana is just one facet or tool used in a Complete Yoga practice.
-Without a doubt, a skilled teacher can guide you to the best and proper Yoga practice to serve your personal needs, interests and abilities.
+Asana is just one tool used in a complete Yoga practice.
+With personalized attention, I will guide you safely and precisely through a Yoga practice that serves your individual needs, interests and abilities.

-As with anything new, when you begin a Yoga practice, you may feel self-conscious and a little awkward.
+As with anything new, you may feel self-conscious and a little awkward.
 “Right foot where?”
 “I thought I was breathing” , ” Wait…what?”
 “This reduces stress”?
 It might help to gain a little perspective…

-It sometimes starts as a glimmer or glimpse into that moment just before you react in frustration or negatively to a pose.
-You become aware of your breath, slow the reaction time and begin to see it for what it really IS.
+It often begins with a glimmer.
+A glimpse into that moment just before you react in frustration or fear to a pose.
+You acknowledge your breath.
+Notice a slower reaction time and begin to recognize that ultimately you control your experience.
 Realizing there’s something just beyond your current experience to be explored.
 And in that moment, stillness in action.
-A sense of ease and acceptance.
+A sense of ease, acceptance and ultimately empowerment.